 Texas Auto Show

 The Texas Auto Show always joins forces with the State Fair of Texas, so this is your chance for a premium first look at new models by American brands like Ford and Chevrolet.
 Explore luxurious Alfa Romeos, Jaguars, and Land Rovers, too.
-Don’t forget to sign up for the Ride & Drive event by Chevrolet, where you can get behind the wheel of a 2021 Tahoe, 2022 Corvette, or 2022 Bolt EUV for a test drive.
+Don’t forget to sign up for the Ride & Drive event by Chevrolet, where you can get behind the wheel of a Silverado 2500HD, Bolt EUV, Tahoe, or Corvette for a test drive.

 The rodeo takes place every weekend of the State Fair and features everything you can think of from high-energy bull riding to wild cow milking.
-Each rodeo event will have a unique theme, like the Cowboys of Color Rodeo on opening weekend, the Mexican Rodeo Fiesta on Sunday, September 26, the Youth Rodeo on Wednesday September 29, and so many more.
+Each rodeo event will have a unique theme, like the Cowboys of Color Rodeo on opening weekend, the Mexican Rodeo Fiesta on Sunday, October 2, the Bull Buckin’ Weekend on Friday, October 7 – Saturday, October 8, and so many more.

 Don’t forget to visit the animals in the livestock barns before and after the shows!
 Hang out with over 15 different breeds of cattle, nine breeds of sheep, rabbits, and even llamas, and learn the difference between a broiler, pullet, hen, cockerel, and rooster.
 The livestock birthing barn is where you’ll actually get to witness a live birth.

 It wouldn’t be the State Fair of Texas without football, so head on over to the Cotton Bowl, where you’ll join millions of fans for exciting college games every Saturday.
-Don’t miss the Red River Showdown between A&M and Grambling State or the State Fair Classic with UT vs. Oklahoma.
+Don’t miss the State Fair Classic between A&M and Grambling State on Saturday, October 1, or the Red River Showdown with UT vs. Oklahoma on Saturday, October 8.

 Museums & Exhibits

-The Creative Arts Building showcases arts, crafts, culinary creations, and performing arts by Lone Star artists.
-Watch celebrity chefs get to work and sample their eats after the show.
-Go see unbelievable butter sculptures and make sure to stop by Oak Farms Theater for a kid-friendly circus and magic show.
+The Creative Arts Building showcases arts, crafts, culinary creations, and performance arts by Lone Star artists.
+Go see unbelievable butter sculptures and watch celebrity chefs get to work and sample their eats after the show.

 Several participating museums across Texas will set up tents across the grounds to enhance the cultural influence of the Fair.
 Take a moment at the Texas Vietnam Veterans Memorial, stop into Music Hall, learn at the African American Museum, and explore the Children’s Aquarium and Texas Discovery Gardens with the kids.